 The USS Sachem and USS Phenakite is an abandoned yacht that was used by the United States Navy from 1917 to 1919 and again from 1942 to 1945.
 It was later used as a tour boat before becoming abandoned on a small creek just yards from the Ohio River in northern Kentucky.

->

-> The USS Phenakite was constructed in 1902 as the private yacht Celt by Pusey and Jones in Wilmington, Delaware for J. Rogers Maxwell, a railroad executive.
+The USS Phenakite was constructed in 1902 as the private yacht Celt by Pusey and Jones in Wilmington, Delaware for J. Rogers Maxwell, a railroad executive.
 1 4 Rogers was an avid yachtsman who captured the King’s Cup with another yacht, the Queen, in 1907.
-4 The Celt measured 169-feet and six-inches (oa) × 143-feet three-inches (bp) × 23-feet and six-inches × eight-feet, had a top speed of up to 13 knots and could hold up to 217 tons GRT.
+4 The Celt measured 169 feet 6 inches (oa) × 143 feet 3 inches (bp) × 23 feet 6 inches × 8 feet, had a top speed of up to 13 knots and could hold up to 217 tons GRT.
 2 It was launched on April 12.
 After some use, it was sold to Manton B. Metcalf of New York and renamed the Sachem.
 1 4

->

-> The United States Navy acquired the Sachem on July 3, 1917, shortly after the nation entered World War I. 1 2 It was placed into service as the USS Sachem (SP 192) on August 19 and used as a coastal patrol yacht.
+The United States Navy acquired the Sachem on July 3, 1917, shortly after the nation entered World War I. 1 2 It was placed into service as the USS Sachem (SP 192) on August 19 and used as a coastal patrol yacht.
 During its service under the Navy, it was loaned to Thomas Edison who conducted government-funded anti-submarine warfare 3 and ocean communication experiments on it in the Caribbean.
 4

 The USS Sachem returned to Metcalf on February 10, 1919, after World War I concluded.
 1 2 It then sold to Roland L. Taylor, a Philadelphia banker, who rechristened it Merchant Sachem.
 2